 My “Add More Water” message stays on

 Sometimes your Keurig can look like the dashboard of an old used car.
-All of these weird confusing lights that are messing with your morning coffee!
+All of these weird, confusing lights are messing with your morning coffee!
 Don’t get overly frustrated at these occurrences because they are not difficult to sort out.

-First, you want to make sure the water reservoir has been properly filled.
-This error message might night actually be in the wrong here.
-I know I’m guilty of making these kinds of errors, especially before my morning mug(s).
+First, you want to ensure the water reservoir has been properly filled.
+This error message might not actually be wrong.
+I know I’m guilty of making this error, especially before my morning mug(s).

-If you have filled the water reservoir to the appropriate level, you may be due to clean your cold water reservoir.
-Make sure to use warm water and liquid dish soap and gently scrub the reservoir with a damp cloth.
+If you have filled the water reservoir to the appropriate level, it may be time to clean your cold water reservoir.
+Use warm water and liquid dish soap and gently scrub the reservoir with a damp cloth.

 Still no luck?
 You might need to contact customer care and have a replacement part ordered.